QR5.7.1 The Simulation Hypothesis

 The classical processing needed to simulate a system increases exponentially with the number of particles in it because they interact, so classical computers can only calculate the behavior of a few entities (Eck, 2017), and to simulate even a couple hundred electrons would take more atoms than exist in the universe (Kendra, 2017), let alone simulating New York city or the universe.
 Other research finds that these calculations aren’t just implausible but logically impossible (Faizal et al., 2025), so physicists conclude that we can’t be living in a computer simulation.

-The big computer of simulation theory (Campbell, 2003) can’t calculate quantum events, so it expects to find flaws in quantum theory (Campbell, Owhadi, Sauvageau, & Watkinson, 2017), but quantum theory critics have been trying to falsify it for over a century, so it is unlikely to succeed.
-And even if it did, finding a fault in quantum theory would just result in its revision, as scientific theories succeed by predicting their own results not by falsifying others.
+The big computer of simulation theory (Campbell, 2003) can’t calculate quantum events, so quantum theory must be flawed (Campbell, Owhadi, Sauvageau, & Watkinson, 2017), but its critics have failed to falsify it for over a century now so this is unlikely to succeed.
+And even if it did, finding a flaw in quantum theory would probably result in its revision rather than rejection.

-Processing costs aren’t now an issue because the network is always active anyway, so every moment of the past fourteen billion years happened, every far-away galaxy seen in our telescopes exists, and quantum events actually happen.
-Hence however hard we look, in the past, far away, or microscopically, there are no cracks or rifts in the world we see.
+The remaining option is quantum virtualism, that quantum events generate physical events, as proposed here.
+Unlike classical processing, quantum processing increases exponentially as it grows, so as space expands, it scales to match the demand, which allows a quantum network the size of our universe to generate it.
+Processing costs aren’t an issue, as the network of space is always active, so every moment of the past fourteen billion years happened, every far-away galaxy in our telescopes exists, and quantum events actually happen.
+However hard we look, in the past, far away, or microscopically, physics has found no cracks or rifts in the world we see.

 Next